How to Structure Python IaC Projects for Scale

 What is the safest rollback procedure for a failed Python IaC deployment?

 Export the last known good state.
 Verify resource IDs match the target environment.
-Run pulumi stack import or cdktf synth with the previous commit hash.
+Run pulumi stack import or re-synthesize with CDKTF from the previous commit.
 Execute a targeted destroy/apply cycle on the affected component only.
 Never import unverified state.

 How do I enforce strict typing in Pulumi/CDKTF components without breaking provider SDK compatibility?